SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 19
 Area: Special
-Speed: 10
+Speed: 10, Delay 10
 Seal Speed: 16

+Tags: Barrier

 Effects:
-This Jutsu can be used if there is two or more Linked Seals created by the Sealing Fulfillment Jutsu.
-This Jutsu must be placed somewhere alongside one of the lines Linking the Seals.
-Once this is done, a 10 Yard tall Barrier is erected in the shape formed by the Linked Seals, and the Linked Seals become impossible to remove even through Unsealing Jutsus .
-This Barrier has (NDB \* 20\) HP and (Research Ranks \* 5\) DR and is completely impassable.

-Any Attacks (Even Non-Damage Dealing) whose path must pass through a square taken up by a part of this Barrier will instead be blocked by it, dealing Damage to the Barrier.
+You conjure a barrier between the chosen fixed seals with a height of 15 Yards and a thickness of 1 Yard in diameter.
+This acts as a wall that has (NDB \* 50) HP and (Research Ranks \* 5) DR and is completely impassable.
+Attacks are immune to this barrier if they are ground based or originate from 20 Yards or higher.

 If an Attack takes this Barrier down to 0 HP, then the leftover Damage (but no other Effects) will pass through to their intended Target.
-AoE Attacks which originate from one side of the Barrier and whose Area is meant to reach the other side of the Barrier, do not hit that other side and are instead blocked by the Barrier.

-Successfuly performing an Unsealing Jutsu of a sufficient enough Rank on the spot where Construction Wall's Seal was performed causes it to be removed, and the Linked Seals forming the shape of its Barrier to be removed and wiped away as well.

-### **Shiroheisa Shigeto \- Castle Closing Four Gates**

-(Flavor Text)

-Chakra: 24
-Area: Special
-Speed: 16
-Seal Speed: 20

-Effects:
-This Jutsu can only be used if there is an Area encased by four Linked Seals created by the Sealing Fulfillment Jutsu.
-This Jutsu must be placed somewhere within the bounds of the encased Area.
-Once this is done, a 10 Yard tall Barrier is erected, and the Linked Seals become impossible to remove even through Unsealing Jutsus .
-Any physical objects that attempt to pass through the Barrier will very quickly disintegrate.
-This Barrier can deal (Research Ranks) \* 100 Damage before it's rendered inert and goes away on its own.

-Any Taijutsu Projectile Attacks that must pass through one of the bounds of the Barrier are instantly destroyed, never reaching their Target.
-Any non-Energy Ninjutsu Projectile Attacks that pass through one of the bounds of the Barrier have their Damage halved, but maintain any other Effects as normal.
-Neither case counts for the amount of Damage the Barrier can deal before it’s inert.

-If a person attempted to pass through the bounds of the Barrier, then they will receive (Research Ranks) \*  (NDB) Energy Damage, at this point, they are allowed to perform a Speed 2 Interrupt to cancel their movement and stop at the edge of the Barrier on the side they were already on, ceasing from taking that Damage.
-If they were pushed through the Barrier (Such as through a Knockback Effect), then they are allowed to make an Athletics Check against a TN of (15+Knockback Severity) to immediately end the Knockback Effect at the edge of the Barrier, taking no Damage.
-The same applies if they are being dragged across the Barrier during a Grapple, except that it's an Opposed Athletics Check instead.

-Successfuly performing an Unsealing Jutsu of a sufficient enough Rank on the spot where Shiroheisa Shigeto's Seal was performed causes it to be removed, and the Linked Seals forming the shape of its Barrier to be removed and wiped away as well.
+After being destroyed the barrier is regenerated after 50 IC or after the jutsu is recast.

+Speed Cast (Speed 12, Chakra 23, Seals X)
+By throwing pre-inscribed seals you conjure a miniature version of the above barrier with (NDB \* 25) HP and (Research Ranks \* 3) DR. Each point of the barrier requires 2 seals (so a triangle pattern would need 6).
+If used to surround a target they may defend as if this was a ranged taijutsu attack and an area of NDB.
+If parried the jutsu fails, and if dodged the target escapes to any adjacent location outside the area of the barrier.

 ## **Sealing B-rank**

-### **Chūsō Kaifū \-  Medium Unseal**
+### **Kōsō Kaifū \-  Greater Unseal**

 The user focuses chakra through their fingers to break the structure of the targeted seal, usually with a forceful thrust.
 The highest tier of generalist unsealing jutsu able to end all but the most powerful sealing jutsu.

-Chakra: 30
+Chakra: 35
-Range: Touch
-Speed: 10
+Speed: 19
-Seal Speed: 25
+Seal Speed: 30

+Tags: Unseal

 Effects:
-This can target a single C-rank or lower seal on an object or person.
-That seal is removed and all of its effects are ended.
+This ends a single B-rank or lower seal on an object or person.

 ### **Keiyaku Fuuin \- Contract Seal**

 Implemented on a summoner, this removes any control the summoner has over their summoned creature, and in most cases will temporarily nullify the contract altogether.

 Chakra: 40
-Range: Touch
 Speed: 16
-Seal Speed: 25
+Seal Speed: 20

+Tags: Attack, Melee, Mark

 Effects:
-Any summoning contracts the victim possesses are considered null and void until this seal is removed.
-In most cases, this will forcibly de-summon anything they've already summoned.
-Defensive Summoning techniques used against this automatically fail.
+This temporarily severs the contract between a summoner and their summon forcibly de-summoning anything they've already summoned.

 ### **Tsuyome Fuuin \- Strengthening Seal**